-16. Buying circus tickets
+15. Buying circus tickets

 The following year, the 146-year-old circus made its last performance, ending the traveling spectacle that had thrilled many generations of Americans.

-Ticket sales had declined after the elephants’ departure and, together with high operating costs, that spelled the end of the circus, Kenneth Feld, chairman and CEO of Feld Entertainment, which produced Ringling, told National Public Radio.
+Ticket sales declined after the elephants’ departure and, together with high operating costs, spelled the end of the circus, Kenneth Feld, chairman and CEO of Feld Entertainment, which produced Ringling, told National Public Radio.

-17. Worrying about someone who’s late
+16. Worrying about someone who’s late

-You make plans to meet someone at a place and time.
 You get there on time, but your friend is late.

-18. Taking quarters to an arcade
+17. Taking quarters to an arcade

-19. A time before Michael Phelps
+18. Sports before Michael Phelps

-20. Memorizing a phone number
+19. Memorizing a phone number

 We used to memorize the phone numbers of friends, family and workplaces so we wouldn’t have to look them up in a Rolodex every time.
 (A Rolodex is the card-holding device in the photo above.)

-21. Not knowing something
+20. Not knowing something

 Who was the 19th president?
 What’s the capital of Latvia?